thegodone/MARS/README.md

 # Reference implementation of our paper: A Motif-based Autoregressive Model for Retrosynthesis Prediction

 # conda environment
-We recommend to new a Conda environment to run the code.
-We use Python-3.7, PyTorch-1.6.0, PyTorch-Geometric-2.0.2 and rdkit-202003.3.0.
+We recommend to new a Conda environment to run the code originally: "We use Python-3.7, PyTorch-1.6.0, PyTorch-Geometric-2.0.2 and rdkit-202003.3.0"

-dependencies: tensorboardX
+Update: Use my retrobrigde github repository to create conda env, it is compatible. https://github.com/thegodone/RetroBridge conda create --name retrobridge python=3.9 rdkit=2023.09.5 -c conda-forge -y conda activate retrobridge pip install -r requirements.txt (from retrobridge github)

-see retrobrigde github for conda env as it is compatible (at lest for prepare_mol_graph.py it does not complain!)
+conda install -c pyg -c conda-forge torch-scatter pip install tensorboardX

 # Step-1: Data Processing